hazelcast/hazelcast/site/docs/design-docs/014-batchstage-sort.md

 }
 ```

-The `monotonicOrder` edge ensures that it always receives the least item
+The `ordered(Comparator)` edge ensures that it always receives the least
-available from all the incoming data streams (one from each node).
-Even
+item available from all the incoming data streams (one from each node).
-though this is trivially simple high-level logic, implementing the
+Even though this is trivially simple high-level logic, implementing the
 monotonic reception with cooperative multithreading in mind is the most
 complex part of this work.
 It is implemented inside
-`ConcurrentInboundEdgeStream`.
+`ConcurrentInboundEdgeStream.OrderedDrain`.

 ## Limitations